 The MariaDB Library is a repository for all MariaDB related information, as well as information about tools and other software that works with MariaDB.

-Anyone can contribute to this library by registering for a new account.
+Anyone can contribute to this library after login.
 Once you are logged in, you can ask questions, edit pages, or create new pages.

 The MariaDB Library serves as the primary documentation for the open source database MariaDB.
 Readers may also ask and answer questions about MariaDB software.
 Where possible, all content is dual-licensed under the Creative Commons By Attribution Share Alike clause, and the GFDL.
 Some content (e.g. the content from the MariaDB source code and man pages) is used and licensed under the terms of the GPLv2.